This is Nature editor Henry Gee’s magnum opus, a major account of the development of vertebrates.

 Dieses Hörbuch macht die komplexe Entstehung des Lebens auf unserem Planeten erstmals für alle verständlich.
 Dabei stand das Leben auf der Erde schon mehrfach kurz...
 Læs mere

-4.6 billion years of the story of life on Earth, in 52,000 words.
+4.6 billion years of the story of life on Earth, in 12 chapters.
 Brief, brilliant and entirely gripping.

 Nature editor and Science Book Prize winner Henry Gee explores the future of our species and our probable extinction, while suggesting how, through technological innovation, we might indefinitely postpone our fate.